News Corporation (NWSA) Shares Down Despite Recent Market Volatility

-News Corporation (NASDAQ: NWSA)’s stock price has decreased by -3.18 compared to its previous closing price of 18.26. however, the company has experienced a -6.06% decrease in its stock price over the last five trading days.
-The Wall Street Journal reported on 02/21/23 that CoStar CEO Says Firm Not Buying Move Business From News Corp
+News Corporation (NASDAQ: NWSA)’s stock price has decreased by -0.69 compared to its previous closing price of 17.27. however, the company has experienced a -6.08% decrease in its stock price over the last five trading days.
+The Wall Street Journal reported 22 hours ago that In Deposition, Murdoch Says Fox News Hosts Endorsed False 2020 Election Claims

 Sponsored